-Objective also supports: Multimodal Mobility, Safety and Resiliency, Connectivity and Accessibility
+Objective also supports: multimodal mobility, safety and resiliency, and connectivity and accessibility

-Strategy AM-1-A: Ensure adequate and sustainable funding for preservation and modernization of the freight system
+Strategy AM-1-A: Ensure adequate and sustainable funding for the preservation and modernization of the freight system

-Conduct a study to explore the long-term maintenance and operational costs of the existing freight system.
+• Conduct a study to explore the existing freight system's long-term maintenance and operational costs.
 The results of this study should be integrated into long-term planning and funding strategies for the State.
-Expand scope of freight system rehabilitation projects to include facility modernization, where possible and merited, to increase range of available funding sources.
+Expand the scope of freight system rehabilitation projects to include facility modernization, where possible and merited, to increase the range of available funding sources.